 Why take Black and African Diaspora Studies at Dal?

-Explore the dynamic cultures of Black Canadian and African peoples
+Explore the dynamic history and cultures of Black Canadian and African peoples

 What will I learn?

 You will discover, unearth, analyze, and commemorate the profound history, cultural expressions, and social dynamics of Black communities in Canada and across the global African diaspora.
 Your journey will involve tracing the historical trajectory from the earliest Black settlements in what is now known as Atlantic Canada, through the migrations to Central Canada, and farther west.
 You will also examine present-day challenges, subjecting entrenched structural and institutionalized racism to critical analysis.
 Elective courses encompass a diverse array of subjects, in realms such as Black literature, music, spirituality, and cultural manifestations within the various communities of the African diaspora, providing a comprehensive, well-rounded, and holistic perspective.

 - The Idea of Race in Philosophy, Literature and Art

 Careers and future study